Should I Do Cardio Before or After Weight Training?

 For sports that require endurance, like long-distance running, working on cardiovascular endurance and muscular endurance in one workout may help you achieve optimal physical performance.

-It’s not necessary to lift heavy weights if your goal is endurance.
-That’s because lighter weights allow you to do more reps, which forces your muscles to adapt to sustained contractions, just as they would in endurance exercise.
-In fact, higher reps develop your slow-twitch muscle fibers and improve resistance fatigue.
-This has direct performance enhancing benefits for endurance sports.
+It's not necessary to lift heavy weights if your goal is endurance.
+That's because lighter weights allow you to do more reps, which forces your muscles to adapt to sustained contractions, just as they would in endurance exercise.
+In fact, higher reps develop your slow-twitch muscle fibres and improve resistance fatigue.
+This has direct performance-enhancing benefits for endurance sports.

 3.For Weight Loss